Camping in Tasmania

 Valley's Nest

 Valley's Nest is your very own rustic cabin in the Fingal Valley, nestled under Bare Rock and overlooking Ben Lomond.
 The property has a house, shack, 2x A-Frame cabins, gardens and a dam.
 You access Valley's Nest via a separate driveway and is your very own private retreat that perches above it all.
 Come and experience the beautiful sunrises and sunsets, wildlife and tranquility.
 If you're looking for adventure, Bare Rock offers world class rock-climbing and is a short walking distance from Valley's Nest.
 If mountain-biking is your thing, Derby is an hour away, and 50mins to St Helens.
 And the exquisite East Coast beaches are 30mins away.
 If it's rest and relaxation you're needing, we have you covered with stunning views from the cabin and fire-bath, reading materials and paints.
 The cabin itself has a cosy wood stove heater, and is furnished with a double bed with pillows and a queen-sized doona.
-There is an undercover outdoor small kitchen with a 2 burner gas stovetop, basic kitchenware (with hand-held coffee grinder and aeropress), sink and solar lighting.
+There is an undercover outdoor small kitchen with a 2 burner gas stovetop, basic kitchenware (with hand-held coffee grinder and aeropress), sink, solar lighting and rechargeable camping lanterns.
 The toilet is a private eco-throne with a view to Bare Rock.
 It is composting and only a short walk from the cabin.
-We provide you with wood for the casuarina canopied fire-bath, and indoor wood stove, an esky, bed linen, towels, tea-towels, basic kitchenware, cooking basics and toilet paper.
-Please note this is rustic accommodation, the cabin doesn’t have 240v power only 12v LED lighting.
+We provide you with wood for the indoor wood stove, an esky, bed linen, towels, tea-towels, basic kitchenware, cooking basics and toilet paper.
+The kitchen sink and bath water comes from a spring fed dam, perfect for washing your dishes and bathing in.
+Please bring your own fresh drinking water.
+Please note this is rustic accommodation, the cabin doesn’t have 240v, only a portable power station (with USB-A/C ports, AC and DC outputs) to recharge the camping lanterns and your devices.
+You may wish to bring head torches for night time reading and card games!
 There is no wifi available but there is strong mobile phone service.
 Fingal is fondly known by the locals as "the Valley", and hosts several coffee and food vans for travellers passing through.
 Fingal is located just 15 mins to local township St Marys, where you'll find IGA Supermarkets and the popular pub/restaurant St Marys Hotel.
 Also the gold-prospecting rivers of Mathinna and Mangana are both short drives away.

 Pets